-Your mindset and behavior spreads to other people.
+Your mindset and behavior spread to other people.
 They emulate you.
-In this way, your attitude, actions and example set the tone for the entire team.
+In this way, your attitude, actions, and example set the tone for the entire team.
 This is why checking your ego and adopting the mindsets of Extreme Ownership, Discipline Equals Freedom is so important.

 3. Internalize That Discipline Equals Freedom

 Jocko Willink describes Discipline as the most important quality for individuals and teams.1)